The Quickest Way to Get Clarity in Your Relationship When You’re Confused

 by Robert Frost

-If you find yourself confused or doubting something about your partner or your relationship, seeking the support and wise counsel of friends can be helpful.
-Talking through possibilities, exploring our feelings, hearing other perspectives can be vital.
+If you find yourself confused or doubting something about your partner or your relationship, seeking the support and wise counsel of family and friends can be helpful.

 However, friends will offer advice based on their own experiences and values.
-And while it can be useful to have these alternative perspectives to consider and to feel your friend’s support, the only relevant truth is the one that exists between you and your partner.
+And while it can be useful to have these alternative perspectives to consider and to feel supported, the only relevant truth is the one that exists between you and your partner.

-The most simple and direct way through this confusion is to talk to your partner.
+The most simple and direct way through confusion to clarity is to talk to your partner, or your potential partner if you're dating.

 And yet it can feel SO vulnerable to have these conversations.